Protecting data from ransomware attacks. We talk to an expert.

 At TIMG, we have a wealth of talent and we value our industry connections who contribute to our broader mission.
 We caught up with Adam Marshall, to talk about Ransomware and the steps businesses can take to mitigate risk. . . .

 At TIMG, we have a wealth of talent and we value our industry connections who contribute to our broader mission.
-We caught up with Adam Marshall, to talk about Ransomware and the steps businesses can take to mitigate risk.
+We caught up with Adam Marshall, to talk about protecting data from ransomware attacks and the steps businesses can take to mitigate risk.

 “Ransomware is one of the most important IT security topics of the last decade and is continuing to impact organisations the world over.”